 Effective product stewardship requires being proactive to your channel customers’ and end-users’ needs, while engaging with your supply chain to reduce impacts to human health and the environment.
-Chemicals transparency is an emerging trend being pushed by NGOs, state legislation and many large retailers (see below).
+Below we highlight 7 steps to future-proofing product stewardship.
+Understand why it's worth the effort and how to succeed.

-We understand that it's time consuming and expensive to redesign your products for a retailer’s new chemical policy, a LEED certification, or to comply with new legislation.
+1. Understand the Opportunity.
 Consumer groups will continue to lobby at the state and federal level to ban chemicals shown to be hazardous to human health and/or the environment.
-Whether you're motivated by emerging business requirements or the desire to design better products, there is an opportunity to be innovative, understand your substances, and future-proof your products.
+Whether you're motivated by emerging business requirements, investor's expectations of transparency or the desire to design better products, there is an opportunity to be innovative, understand your substances, and future-proof your products.